jdtsmith/speedrect/README.md

 - Additional command to _invert the deletion_, i.e. delete the _unmarked columns_, keeping the marked rectangle.
 - Save and restore the last rectangle's position.
 - Start a new rectangle from point.
-- Two-way interaction with Calc: send data or sums into calc, and yank matrix data into the buffer from top of calc stack.
+- Two-way interaction with Calc: send data or sums into calc, and yank matrix data into the buffer from the calc stack.
 - Column shift: slide the rectangle mark left or right, 1 or 5 columns at a time (or any number of columns, with a numerical prefix).
 - A help page (hit `?`).